Andonome/stories/effect_summaries.md

 1. Air becomes opaque.
 Any roll to see through the air receives a -3 penalty.
 1. Air becomes unbreathable, inflicting Fatigue Points on anyone inhaling it.
 1. Air stifles sound.
-1. Air becomes dense, and moving through it is like moving through thick molasses.
+1. Air becomes dense, and moving through it is like moving through thick molasses. -3 Speed for anyone moving thorugh.
+All projectiles are stuck.

 ## Big